Matatika/matatika-docs/content/cli.md

 pip install matatika
 ```

-You can check if the CLI/SDK installed succesfully by running the following command:
+You can check if the CLI/SDK installed successfully by running the following command:

 ```
 matatika --version